-"May I escort you to your room," he asked suggestively, bringing her out of her thoughts.
-As they were leaving the music room, she turned just in time to see the billowing curtains, the shroud on the floor being lifted by a rogue wind, and felt an eerie presence.
+"Well then, may I escort you to your room?"
+As they were leaving the music room, she turned just in time to see the billowing curtains, the shroud on the floor being lifted by a rogue wind, and sensed an eerie presence.
 What she didn't see was the creation of a figure, a blending of light and shadow as wispy as the air and as dark and beautiful as Franz was handsome.
-An airy creature that blended into the walls, the shadows, and an iridescent finger that seemed to come from nowhere to caress the ivory keys of the piano.
+An airy creature that blended into the walls, the shadowy, iridescent fingers that seemed to come from nowhere to caress the ivory keys of the piano.
 At her door, Franz leaned close and whispered, "Will you invite me in?"
 Shivers of delight shimmered through her when she felt his hot breath on her ear.
 She wanted to say yes.
-He was undeniably the handsomest man she'd ever seen, but she didn't know him at all.
+He was undeniably the most handsome man she'd ever seen, but she didn't know him at all.
 She looked up into a pair of electric blue eyes that glowed out of a face as dark and mysterious as midnight.
 "Can I trust you?"
 "Not at all."
 His answer made her body ache for his touch, his solid touch not visited upon her as air and mist, or in a dream where she woke up in a dark room alone, but real, so very real!
-She was fully aware of the hardness of his thighs brushing against hers, and eased her hand in back of her, opening the door.
+She was fully aware of the hardness of his thighs brushing against hers.
+She eased her hand behind her, opening the door.
 He pushed her in quickly, and she gasped as his lips found hers, causing a charge of electricity to spear rapidly through her body.
-His kisses were slowly draining all her doubts and fears.
-"Please don't tell me to stop," he breathed passionately.
+His kisses were slowly draining all of her doubts and fears.
+"Please don't tell me to stop."
+He breathed passionately.